 “All of these relationships can influence children’s outcomes, as we see in this study.”

 Data came from the National Longitudinal Survey of Youth 1979 (NLSY79) and the National Longitudinal Survey of Youth Child and Young Adult (NLSY79 CYA).
 Both surveys have followed the same participants for at least 24 years.
-All the people in the NSL79 CYA survey were the biological children of women in the NLSY79, so the researchers could get a long-term look at the number of partners for people in both generations.
+All the people in the NSL79 CYA survey were the biological children of women in the NLSY79, so the researchers could get a long-term look at the number of romantic partners for people in both generations.

 The surveys included information on not just marriage and divorce, but also cohabiting relationships and dissolutions.
 The surveys are run by Ohio State’s Center for Human Resource Research.
 This study included 7,152 people in the NLSY79 CYA survey.

-Both the number of marriages and the number of cohabiting partners by mothers had similar effects on how many partners their children had, the study found.
-However, results showed that siblings exposed to their mothers’ cohabitation for longer periods had more partners than their siblings exposed to less cohabitation.
+Both the number of marriages and the number of cohabiting partners by mothers had similar effects on how many romantic partners their children had, the study found.
+However, results showed that siblings exposed to their mothers’ cohabitation for longer periods had more romantic partners than their siblings exposed to less cohabitation.
 Kamp Dush said:

 “You may see cohabitation as an attractive, lower-commitment type of relationship if you’ve seen your mother in such a relationship for a longer time.